LLNL/sundials/doc/superbuild/source/sundials/index.rst

 Using SUNDIALS
 **************

-As discussed in :numref:`Organization`, the six solvers packages (CVODE(S), IDA(S), ARKODE, KINSOL) that make up SUNDIALS are built upon common classes/modules for vectors, matrices, and algebraic solvers.
-In addition, the six packages all leverage some other common infrastructure, which we discuss in this section.
+The packages that make up SUNDIALS are built upon shared classes for vectors, matrices, and algebraic solvers.
+In addition, the packages all leverage some other common infrastructure, which we discuss in this section.

 .. toctree::
    :maxdepth: 1